 Kelowna College Scholarships

-We are offering a limited number of scholarships, please make an appointment with a program advisor to discuss scholarship options or fill out our online Scholarship Application form and an Advisor will contact you.
+We are offering a limited number of scholarships, please make an appointment with a Program Advisor to discuss scholarship options or fill out our online Scholarship Application form and an Advisor will contact you.

 Centre for Arts and Technology Financial Assistance

 Subject to credit approval by Centre for Arts and Technology’s Financial Services Department, payment plans are available in many circumstances.
 With all payment plans, 100% of tuition must be paid prior to completion of the program.
 At some campuses, payment plans may be subject to a financing fee.
 To discuss setting up a payment plan, please speak to a Financial Advisor for more information.

 A tuition discount is available as an early payment incentive to those paying 100% of tuition prior to their start date.
 Please speak to a Financial Advisor for more information.